-Contact Our Experienced Team of Fort Myers Probate Lawyers for Assistance
+Contact Experienced Probate Attorney Jeffrey A. Attia for Assistance

-Here at the Law Office of Jeffrey A. Attia, we have assisted numerous clients — from divisors to personal representatives — with estate planning and estate administration issues, including those that involve creditor claims.
-If you have questions or concerns about how creditor claims on the estate work in Florida, we can help.
+Here at the Law Office of Jeffrey A. Attia, we have assisted numerous clients with estate planning and estate administration issues, including those that involve creditor claims.
+If you have questions or concerns about how creditor claims work in Florida, we can help.

-Call us today at (239) 919-2318 to schedule a free consultation with our team of knowledgeable Fort Myers probate lawyers, or submit an online message through our website.
+Call us today at (239) 919-2318 to schedule a free consultation with Jeffrey A. Attia or submit an online message through our website.